 overthrown by those with more solidarity.

-Muslim corsair 'Aruj took Algiers from the Spanish in 1516, and his brother Khayr al-Din was appointed beylerbey by Ottoman sultan Selim.
+Muslim corsair 'Aruj took Algiers from the Spanish in 1516, and his brother Khayr al-Din was appointed beylerbey by Ottoman Sultan Selim.
 He fought the Hafsids and sponsored piracy but left in 1536 to command the Ottoman navy.
 Spanish count Alcaudete in Oran exacted tribute but was defeated and killed by Turks in 1558.
 Turkish Janissaries governed Algiers and monopolized privateering, acquiring 25,000 Christian captives.
 Algeria became a military republic in 1671, but fourteen of the thirty deys elected in the next century and a half were removed by assassination.
 Military officers used the privileged makhzan tribes to collect taxes.
 As privateering profits decreased and taxes increased, Algerians complained about exporting wheat.
 The Darqawiyya Tariqa rebelled in the west from 1783 to 1805.

 After three kings were killed in the famous battle of Alcazarquivir in 1578, victorious Mawlay Ahmad (al-Mansur) ruled Morocco until 1603.
 He gained wealth by ransoming the 14,000 Christian captives and suppressed his opponents.
 Using firearms he got from the Turks, his army conquered the Songhay empire south of the Sahara Desert in 1591, importing gold and slaves.
 His death was followed by a civil war and a struggle between the Dala'iya shaykhs and 'Alawi sharifs until Mawlay Isma'il (r.
 1672-1727) claimed religious authority as a sharif.
 He recruited black Africans into his army of 150,000 and by 1691 had consolidated his kingdom.
 When scholars protested his using slaves in the army, he arrested those who would not agree to his policy, confiscating their property.
-Mawlay 'Abdulla became sultan in 1729 but was deposed four times.
-Mawlay Muhammad ibn 'Abdulla (r.
-1757-90) overcame Wadaya resentment at Fez in 1760 and suppressed Sanhaja revolts; but lack of security and a plague reduced the population of Morocco by two million.

 Muhammad Ture (r.
 1493-1528) founded Songhay's Askiya dynasty and implemented Islamic law with jihads.
 A Kebbi revolt made him leave Hausaland in 1515.
 He revived learning at Timbuktu.
 Dawud (r.
 1549-82) also promoted Islam and won victories over the Mossi, Mali, Fulani, Arabs, and others.
 In 1591 a Songhay army of about 40,000 was defeated by 4,000 Moroccans with muskets.
 Askia Ishaq II agreed to pay Morocco a large annual tribute, as Gao and Timbuktu were occupied by troops.
-Through the 18th century the military continued to govern Timbuktu and Jenne through pashas despite numerous revolts.

 The Portuguese built forts at Sofala, Kilwa, and Mozambique by 1507.
 They battled Muslim traders and revolts sponsored by the Turks.
 The Portuguese built Fort Jesus at Mombasa in 1593; but Arabs from Oman drove them out a century later.
 Portuguese attempts to exploit East Africa for its gold, ivory, and slaves had little positive effect except for the foods they introduced from America.
 Madagascar supplied tens of thousands of slaves for the West Indies in the 17th century and for the French islands of Mauritius and Bourbon in the 18th century.
 The French also purchased slaves from east and central Africa, which suffered from conflicts caused by Bunyoro militarism.